TheRealKasumi/NikoLight/documentation/build.md

 TesLight **requires** a `FAT` or `FAT32` formatted micro SD card.
 At least 512MB of storage is recommended for upcoming features.
 The SD card is used to store your settings, animations, logs and the browser based UI.
-In the future it might be possible to create fully customized animations.
+In the future, it might be possible to create fully customized animations.
 These will also be stored on the SD card.

 Since the controller will create the settings and log data automatically, only the UI files must be copied to the SD card.
-The UI come as single html file with all required data embedded into it.
+The UI comes as a single html file with all required data embedded into it.
 It can be found in the [web-app](/web-app/) folder and is called [index.html.min.html](/web-app/index.html.min.html).
 Create a new folder called `web-app` in the root of your SD card.
 Copy the [index.html.min.html](/web-app/index.html.min.html) into the newly created folder and rename it to `index.html`.